Lewis Roberts — Breathing Hours Before His Organs Were to Be Donated (2021)

 Four days after being struck by a van, 18-year-old Lewis Roberts was declared brain-stem dead and his family consented to organ donation; hours before the retrieval surgery his sister saw breathing activity on his monitor, the declaration was reversed, and he went on to speak, walk miles, and live at home.

 Around midnight, his sister Jade, watching the monitors by his bed, saw a trace that looked like breathing.
 Staff told her it was impossible.
 The trace persisted: Lewis was breathing on his own.
-The retrieval surgery scheduled for that morning was cancelled, the death determination was withdrawn, and he remained in critical care — soon blinking, responding to pain, and moving his head.
+The retrieval surgery scheduled for that morning was cancelled, the brain-stem-death determination was withdrawn, and he remained in critical care — soon blinking, responding to pain, and moving his head.

 The recovery that followed ran for years.
 On September 18, 2021, six months after the crash, he spoke his first words to his mother: I love you mum, you're the best.
 He moved to assisted living in 2024, returned home that autumn, and by 2025 was walking miles independently, kayaking, training with a personal trainer, and two years free of seizures, with reconstructive surgeries continuing.